 Linda Apple believes in the power of story.
-She holds that everyone has a story and those stories matter because they are the threads which weave humanity together and helps us to understand each other.
+She holds that everyone has a story and those stories matter because they are the threads that weave humanity together and help us to understand each other.
 Her personal experience stories have been published in sixteen Chicken Soup for the Soul books.
 She wrote and published two workbooks: Writing Life ~ Your Stories matter and Writing from Your Soul, in order to help people to write their stories using the Creative Nonfiction style.
 She also tells her stories through fiction.
 Women of Washington Avenue, Avalee's Gift, and Lexi's Choice are the first three books in what will be a five-book Moonlight Mississippi series.

 In addition to writing, she teaches writing workshops and is a motivational speaker where she encourages, affirms, nurtures talent, and equips people in hopes of helping them achieve their goals and follow their dreams.
-Linda has had the pleasure of conducting her workshops across the United States Midwest as well as in Lincolnshire, England.
+Linda has had the pleasure of conducting her workshops across the United States Midwest as well as in Lincolnshire, England and Galway, Ireland.

 CLARISSA (Chrissy) WILLIS

 Treasurer ~ Contest Chair

 Clarissa Willis is an author, consultant, and professional developmental specialist.
 She provides workshops, keynote addresses, and customized professional development nationally and internationally.
 She writes early childhood curricula, teacher resource books, books for children, and nonfiction books in her spare time.

 She was raised in Little Rock, Arkansas and has lived all over the United States.
 Clarissa has an extensive background in early childhood education.
 She was a Senior Vice President at Kaplan Early Learning Company for five years overseeing intellectual properties and curriculum development.
 She has worked for several major publishing houses and is the owner of CW-International Rights.